 [Trade Journal]

-Publication: American Institute Of Electrical Engineers
+Publication: Journal of the American Institute of Electrical Engineers

 New York, NY, United States

-p.
+vol. 42, no. 4, p.
 343-346, col. 1-2

 Porcelain for Electrical Insulation—I